James Blyden Jenkins-Johnston: Appointments

 He was a member of the National Constitutional Review Commission appointed by the late President J.S.
 Momoh in 1990, which drew up the present National Constitution in 1991.

 Jenkins-Johnston was appointed Chairman of the Commission of Inquiry to inquire into the disturbances at Koidu Holdings in Kono by President Koroma in January 2008 and produced a report in just 3 months in March 2008.

-He was chosen by his Colleagues as Interim Chairman of the Sierra Leone Bar Association between 1997/1998 during the interregnum, when most lawyers had left the Country.
+During the 1997–1998 AFRC/RUF interregnum when virtually all magistrates and many judges and lawyers had left the country, Jenkins-Johnston served as the acting president of the Sierra Leone Bar association.